Komrod/screwdriver/README.md

 A toolkit adding very helpfull functions to your node scripts.

 There is some functions missing in Javascript and node scripts, like checking if a file exists or trimming a string, manipulating HTML colors and easily check the type of a value.
-Screwdriver provides the

 ## MATH